chejasen/appium-version-manager-n/Readme.md

 # avm
-This is a fork of the avm here: https://github.com/abhinavsingh/avm, which has been inactive for more than years.
+This is a fork of the avm here: https://github.com/abhinavsingh/avm, which has been inactive for more than two years.

-I added fixes to make it easier to use.
+Fixes are added to make it easier to use.

-# Changes:
+# Changes/Fixes:
 1. 'avm' with no parameter will show the installed Appium versions.
 2. fixed the 'avm list' command that didn't work